 Capital gains tax in Canada works through an inclusion rate — only a percentage of your capital gain is added to your taxable income.
 The rest is tax-free.

-For most individuals in 2026:
+For individuals in 2026:

 - The included amount is taxed at your marginal income tax rate